Psychedelic drug: Lysergamides

 Lysergamides are ergoline derivatives related to the ergot alkaloids.
 They are notable in containing both tryptamine and phenethylamine within their chemical structures.
 As such, ergolines and lysergamides may be considered structurally related to the monoamine neurotransmitters.
 Many ergolines and lysergamides act as highly promiscuous ligands of monoamine receptors, including of serotonin, dopamine, and adrenergic receptors.
 Some lysergamides are efficacious serotonin 5-HT_{2A} receptor agonists and thereby produce psychedelic effects.
-Examples of psychedelic lysergamides include lysergic acid diethylamide (LSD), ergine (lysergic acid amide; LSA), isoergine (isolysergic acid amide; iso-LSA), ETH-LAD, AL-LAD, 1P-LSD, 1S-LSD, ALD-52 (1A-LSD), LA-SS-Az (LSZ), ergonovine (ergometrine; lysergic acid propanolamide), methylergometrine (methylergonovine), and methysergide (methylmethylergonovine), among others.
+Examples of psychedelic lysergamides include lysergic acid diethylamide (LSD), ergine (lysergic acid amide; LSA), isoergine (isolysergic acid amide; iso-LSA), ETH-LAD, AL-LAD, 1P-LSD, 1S-LSD, ALD-52 (1A-LSD), LSZ, ergonovine (ergometrine; lysergic acid propanolamide), methylergometrine (methylergonovine), and methysergide (methylmethylergonovine), among others.
 Ergine, isoergine, and ergonovine occur naturally in morning glories and certain fungi like ergot and Periglandula species, while others like LSD are synthetic.
-LSD is among the most potent psychedelics, as well as psychoactive drugs in general, that are known.
+LSD and ETH-LAD are among the most potent psychedelics, and psychoactive drugs, known to man.

 Others

-Other psychedelics not belonging to any of the above three structural families have been discovered, for instance certain arylpiperazine derivatives like quipazine, the antiretroviral drug efavirenz, and simplified or partial lysergamides (which are also conformationally constrained tryptamines and/or phenethylamines) like NDTDI and DEMPDHPCA.
+Other psychedelics not belonging to any of the above three structural families have been discovered, for instance certain arylpiperazine derivatives like quipazine, the antiretroviral drug efavirenz, and simplified or partial lysergamides (which are also conformationally constrained tryptamines and/or phenethylamines) like NDTDI (9-nor-LSD; 8,10-seco-LSD) and UCD0120 (dides-B,C-LSD).